Expansive homeomorphisms on complexity quasi-metric spaces: The complexity quasi-metric space

 \section{The complexity quasi-metric space}

-With the general theory in hand, we now turn to the specific quasi-metric space that lies at the heart of this paper.
-The \emph{complexity space} was introduced by Schellekens~\cite{schellekens1995} and further studied by Romaguera and Schellekens~\cite{romaguera1999}.
-It provides a topological framework in which the resource-usage functions associated with algorithms live naturally.
+We now turn to the specific quasi-metric space this paper is about.
+The \emph{complexity space} was introduced by Schellekens~\cite{schellekens1995} and further studied by Romaguera and Schellekens~\cite{romaguera1999}; for the asymmetric-normed sequence-space refinement see Garc\'{i}a-Raffi--Romaguera--S\'anchez-P\'erez~\cite{garcia-raffi2002}, and for the extension to partial functions see Romaguera--Schellekens--Valero~\cite{romaguera-schellekens-valero2011}.
+It is the topological framework in which the resource-usage functions associated with algorithms live.